 - Mental anguish

 Just because these types of suffering cannot be easily stated in financial terms does not mean that they did not happen.
-The emotional turmoil and stress of dealing with online defamation is often one of the most difficult aspects of the ordeal.
+The damage to your company's reputation and brand from the online defamation is often one of the most difficult aspects of the ordeal.

-Just because internet defamation did not inflict financial suffering on the victim does not mean that it was not defamatory.
-In these cases, where the victim stands to recover few, if any, compensatory damages, they can still pursue nominal damages.
-If successful, the victim will likely recover very little money – often just one dollar – but win a court's ruling that says the statements were defamatory and false.
+Just because internet defamation did not inflict financial suffering on your business does not mean that it was not defamatory.
+In these cases, where the business stands to recover few, if any, compensatory damages, they can still pursue nominal damages.
+If successful, the company will likely recover very little money – often just one dollar – but win a court's ruling that says the statements about the business were defamatory and false.

-While most types of compensation aim to put the victim back in the place they were in, before the defamation occurred, punitive damages are meant to punish the wrongdoer by making them pay the victim more than what the victim has suffered.
+While most types of compensation aim to put the business back in the place it was in before the defamation occurred, punitive damages are meant to punish the wrongdoer by making them pay the company more than what it has suffered.

-Victims of internet defamation can also demand that the person making the false statements pay for their attorneys' fees.
-After all, if it were not for their defamatory statements, the victim would not have had to hire a lawyer to file a lawsuit over the online libel.
+Businesses that have been defamed online can also demand that the person making the false statements pay for their attorneys' fees.
+After all, if it were not for their defamatory statements, the business would not have had to hire a lawyer to file a lawsuit over the online libel.